Strategy & governance

 Our Governance and Risk Management team is responsible for the development, delivery, and oversight of University-wide cyber security policies, standards, and procedures.
 This includes ensuring compliance with policies and standards as well as ongoing cyber security risk management.

-Strategy & governance services, listed below, are provided via the MyCyberHub portal.
-If you need help with any of the services, please either submit a general request for cyber security advice or contact the IT Service Centre on 02 9385 1333 for assistance.
+Strategy and Governance services, listed below, are provided via the MyCyberHub portal.
+If you need help with any of the services, please either submit a general request for cyber security advice or contact the IT Service Centre on for assistance.

-• In response to the increasing demand for robust and verifiable information security for sensitive research data, UNSW has achieved the globally recognised ISO/IEC 27001:2022 certification for its Information Security Management System (ISMS).
+In response to the increasing demand for robust and verifiable information security for sensitive research data, in 2024 UNSW achieved the globally recognised ISO/IEC 27001:2022 certification for its Information Security Management System (ISMS).
+Our achievements.

 The certification applies to information security within the provision, operational management, and support of IT systems for the following in-scope services: